phpsgi/phpsgi/SPEC.md

 paths in order to map URLs to application handlers if they choose to use this key instead of `PATH_INFO`.

+* `QUERY_STRING`: The portion of the request URL that follows the ?, if any.
+  This key MAY be empty, but MUST always be present, even if empty.

+* `SERVER_NAME`, `SERVER_PORT`: When combined with SCRIPT_NAME and PATH_INFO,
+  these keys can be used to complete the URL.
+Note, however, that HTTP_HOST, if present, should be used in preference to SERVER_NAME for reconstructing the request URL.
+SERVER_NAME and SERVER_PORT MUST NOT be empty strings, and are always required.

+* `SERVER_PROTOCOL`: The version of the protocol the client used to send the request.
+Typically this will be something like "HTTP/1.0" or "HTTP/1.1" and may be used by the application to determine how to treat any HTTP request headers.

+* `CONTENT_LENGTH`: The length of the content in bytes, as an integer.
+The presence or absence of this key should correspond to the presence or absence of HTTP Content-Length header in the request.

+* `CONTENT_TYPE`: The request's MIME type, as specified by the client.
+The presence or absence of this key should correspond to the presence or absence of HTTP Content-Type header in the request.

+A server should attempt to provide as many other CGI variables as are applicable.
+Note, however, that an application that uses any CGI variables other than the ones listed above are necessarily non-portable to web servers that do not support the relevant extensions.

+* `phpsgi.version`: An array reference [1,1] representing this version of PHPSGI.
+  The first number is the major version and the second it the minor version.

+* `phpsgi.input`: the input stream.
+See below for details.

+* `phpsgi.nonblocking`: A boolean which is true if the server is calling the application in an non-blocking event loop.

+* `phpsgi.streaming`: A boolean which is true if the server supports callback style delayed response and streaming writer object.

+### The Input Stream

+The input stream in phpsgi.input is an resource which streams the raw HTTP POST or PUT data.
+If it is a file handle then it MUST be opened in binary mode.
+The input stream MUST respond to read and MAY implement seek.

+PHP's built-in file handle or `StreamWrapper` based objects
+<http://php.net/manual/en/wrappers.php.php> should work as-is in a PHPSGI
+server.
+Application developers SHOULD NOT inspect the type or class of the stream.
+Instead, they SHOULD simply call fread on the object.

 ### Middleware

 package phpsgi/phpsgi provides out-of-box middleware base class and app interface (implemented in both extension and pure php), you can define your middlewares like this: